aws-samples/serverless-observability-workshop/workshop/content/030_cloudwatch/sync_metrics/modify_app.en.md

     #### Adding PutMetric

 1. Now, inside the `putItemHandler()` we are going to test whether it's the first execution of a given Lambda container and label it as `Cold Start`, also pushing this information as a CloudWatch Metric using our `putMetric()` method.
-Add and `if` statement checking whether the `_cold_start` variable is `true` or `false` right after the beginning of the `try` block.
+Add an `if` statement checking whether the `_cold_start` variable is `true` or `false` right after the beginning of the `try` block.

     ```javascript
     exports.putItemHandler = async (event, context) => {